 In 1997, two cousins, Kiriakos A. Tzouras and Kiriakos P. Tzouras (better known to everyone in Forest Park as “Little Charlie” and “Big Charlie”) bought the business from Taki.
 In the 26 years of their ownership, many things have changed but the Golden Steer stays the same.
 In that time the restaurant became a Chicagoland phenomenon when it was featured on Check, Please! on WTTW Channel 11 in January 2010.
 The whole Chicagoland area came to see the place that was a hidden gem for the locals became a sensation.
 A few years later, in May 2012, the Steer was featured on WGN’s Chicago’s Best.
 A new wave of food lovers found their way to discover the famous Baked French Onion Soup and the best steaks in the west suburbs.

-Golden Steer Steakhouse celebrates over 50 years of serving great steaks, chops, ribs, seafood, and world-famous French Onion Soup.
+In 2019, the Golden Steer Steakhouse celebrated 50 years of serving the near Western Suburbs, as well as the rest of Chicagoland, with great steaks, chops, ribs, seafood, and world-famous French Onion Soup.
 If only these walls could talk, imagine the history you’d hear.
+Come and create your own memories.